 The cycleway provides an extremely useful connection with the Pusterbike (Val Pusteria) and the Drauradweg (Ciclabile del Drava) cycleways which both form part of eurovelo 7.
 The Pusterbike cycleway enables you to travel to Brixen(Bressanone) or Bozen (Bolzano) as well as the Brenner pass.
-The Drauradweg connects with Lienz in Austria and from there on to Maribor in Slovenia (where it connects with the eurovelo 9.
+The Drauradweg connects with Lienz in Austria and from there on to Maribor in Slovenija (where it connects with the eurovelo 9.

 At the Veneto end you can follow an older version of the Lunga Via which follows quiet roads to Feltre.
 You can connect at Feltre and Cesiomaggiore with the Via Claudia Augusta.